Submit Science – Scientific Sessions 2026

 • Even if a co-author is a member, member pricing is tied to the account the submitter is signed in with to submit the abstract.

-• The work covered by the abstract must not have been presented at a national or international meeting before presentation at Scientific Sessions 2025 or the Hypertrophic Cardiomyopathy Medical Society Symposium taking place at #AHA25.
+• The work covered by the abstract must not have been presented at a national or international meeting before presentation at Scientific Sessions 2026 or the Hypertrophic Cardiomyopathy Medical Society symposium taking place at AHA Scientific Sessions 2026.

-• Abstracts associated with a published manuscript can be presented at an AHA scientific event if the manuscript was published after the time the abstract was submitted to the event; however, the abstract will not be published as a part of the journal publication.
+• Abstracts associated with a published manuscript can be presented at an American Heart Associations scientific event if the manuscript was published after the time the abstract was submitted to the event; however, the abstract will not be published as a part of the journal publication.

 To what category should I submit my abstract?